samasthiti/samasthiti/_house-plans/abhay-ji.md

 ---
 **HOUSE PLAN DETAILS**

-The floor layout of 44 feet by 53 feet was designed as a residential building.
+The floor layout of 48’8” Feet by 66’6” Feett was designed as a residential building.
 The floor plan consists of the first floor.
 The first floor consists of 2 Bhk units, 3 Bhk units, and 1 Rk unit.

-**Plot size -** 48’4” Feet by 66’6” Feet
+**Plot size -** 48’8” Feet by 66’6” Feet

 **Facing of the plot -** East